Complete Guide To Visiting Gyeongbokgung Palace In Seoul

 Changing of the Royal Guard at Gyeongbokgung Palace

-Since 1469, the Joseon Dynasty royal guards would keep watch and guard the main entrance of Gyeongbokgung Palace from where the king ruled the country.
+Since 1469, the Joseon Dynasty royal guards would keep watch and guard the main entrance of Korean palace Gyeongbokgung from where the king ruled the country.
 Today, this tradition is kept alive by daily changing of the royals guards at Gyeongbokgung Palace in

 VISITING GYEONGBOKGUNG PALACE IN SEOUL